-Actions planned during the next year to address the needs to public housing existing resources providing the greatest potential return on investment to the Housing Authority.
+Actions planned during the next year to address the needs to public housing

-The Housing Authority will continue to develop and implement repositioning strategies outlined in the property assessment plan that evaluated immediate and long-term financial viability of the public housing units.
-The Housing Authority will continue to use innovative techniques to leverage limited

-The Housing Authority will continue to follow its asset repositioning plan for its Public Housing units.
+The HA will continue to develop and implement repositioning strategies outlined in the property assessment plan that evaluated immediate and long-term financial viability of the public housing units.
+HA will continue to use innovative techniques to leverage limited existing resources providing the greatest potential return on investment.
+The HA will continue to follow its asset repositioning plan for its Public Housing units.
 In 2021, the Housing Authority was able to successfully utilize the Rental Assistance Demonstration (RAD) program which converted 124 scattered site units in its Public Housing portfolio over to the project-based Section 8 programs.
 This project utilized 4% tax credits and other debt to finance nearly \$8 million dollars in capital improvement.
 Designated as the RAD Pilot project, this is the first of many RAD conversions to happen over the next 7 to 10 years with the final goal to have all Public Housing units converted to project based Section 8 by 2031.
+The second phase of the RAD project, Central City I (RAD 2) was approved by the City in December 2021.
+RAD Phase 2 consists of two scattered sites, including Capitol Terrace and Edge Water Apartments located in the City of Sacramento, and renovations are anticipated to be complete by summer 2023.
+Central City II (RAD 3) is working to secure financing in in 2022 and is comprised of three scattered sites Big Trees, Pine Knoll, and Riverview Plaza, located in the City of Sacramento.